solderq35/fg-time-calc/README.md

 - Added the ability to **generate short URL's of the same length, regardless of how many split times are inserted**
   - One of the biggest issues with the original Time Calculator was how long the URL's could get, making them unwieldy to include on Youtube video descriptions, for instance.
-  - Used a combination of TinyURL API (via [this Codepen from Ephellon](https://codepen.io/Ephellon/pen/EvvGGp)), as well as [CORS Anywhere by Rob--w](https://github.com/Rob--W/cors-anywhere) (to proxy my TinyURL API requests and get around Same-Origin policy issues) to generate the short URL's
+  - Used a combination of TinyURL API (via [this Codepen from Ephellon](https://codepen.io/Ephellon/pen/EvvGGp)), as well as [CORS Anywhere by Rob--w](https://github.com/Rob--W/cors-anywhere) (to proxy my TinyURL API requests and improve performance) to generate the short URL's
 - Added feature to save URL with one click (on both desktop and mobile browsers); originally you had to manually highlight and copy the generated URL, which was especially unwieldy to work with on mobile
 - Redeployed site on Github Pages, which lead to greater site stability
   - Github Pages deployment also enabled HTTPS protocol, which greatly improved the security of the application.